Skip to content

 querySelectorAll("selector").forEach(e => e.style.viewTransitionName = ...)

-• Use a script like declarative-names script
+• Use a script like the declarative-names script

 <script src="/declarative-names.js" data-vtbag-decl="selector"/>